upper waypoint

 Pedestrians walk past a bulb-out, or curb extension, at the intersection of 24th and Valencia streets in San Francisco on Dec.
 18, 2024.
 A bulb-out extends the sidewalk into a parking lane to provide more space for pedestrians and visibility at an intersection.
 (Beth LaBerge/KQED)

-But it turns out there’s actually quite a bit of difference in how that will look, depending on what city you live — or work — in.
+That said, it turns out there’s actually quite a bit of difference in how that will look, depending on what city you live — or work — in.
+And the latest update: The San Francisco Municipal Transportation Agency (SFMTA) announced it’s walking back the city’s original plan to enforce daylighting laws starting March 1 with tickets even for drivers who park in unmarked daylighted spots.
+(Jump to more information about daylighting enforcement in San Francisco.)

 Keep reading for everything you need to know about daylighting, from how to make sure you avoid a pricey parking ticket to hopes for pedestrian safety around the region.